On $A_p$ weights and the Landau equation

-when particle interactions are taken into account to describe the change of $f$ over time.
-It arises as a limit from the Boltzmann equation in the regime where only grazing collisions are taken into account.
+and arises as a limit from the Boltzmann equation in the regime where only grazing collisions are predominant.
 Generally, the evolution of the particle density is described by the equation

 with initial and boundary conditions on $f$.
 The quadratic term $Q(f,f)$ describes how collisions affect the evolution of the particle distribution.
-For particles interacting under a potential $\Phi(z)$, the collision operator $Q(f,f)$ is given by
+The collision operator $Q(f,f)$ for Landau-Coulomb is given by